cpske/ISP/assignment/week2/github-flow-questions.md

    Not part of flow:
    - [ ] Open an issue on Github with title "Pull Request".
    - [ ] Merge master into your branch then rebase.

+## 2022 Version of Last Question

+[1] Update "master" on your local machine before creating a branch.
+[3] Implement and test the feature.
+[2] Create a new local branch for your work.
+[6] Wait for team to review and approve your work.
+[4] Push your work (on a branch) to Github.
+[5] Open a Pull Request to request review.
+[8] Merge your branch into master.
+[10] Close the Pull Request with a descriptive message.
+[7] Pull updates on master to your local machine (again).
+[9] Push the master branch to Github.